Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Note: FileCopy is a VBA Statement, not a built-in Function.

-You may copy different sets of files from the list of files displayed in the List Box to different Target Folders by selecting the files (after de-selecting earlier selections) and after changing the Destination Location address in the Text Control.
+You can copy different sets of files from the list displayed in the list box to different target folders by first deselecting any previous selections, selecting the desired files, and updating the destination folder address in the text box.

 Download the Demo Database.